vzhou842/victorzhou.com/content/posts/2019-05-22-intro-to-cnns-1.md

 ## 3. Convolutions

-They're called Convolutional Neural Networks because they use Convolutional (conv) Layers, which are based on the mathematical operation of convolution.
+What are Convolutional Neural Networks?

-Conv layers consist of a set of **filters**, which are basically just 2d matrices of numbers.
+They're basically just neural networks that use **Convolutional layers**, a.k.a.
+Conv layers, which are based on the mathematical operation of [convolution](https://en.wikipedia.org/wiki/Convolution).
+Conv layers consist of a set of **filters**, which you can think of as just 2d matrices of numbers.
 Here's an example 3x3 filter:

 ![A 3x3 filter](./media-link/cnn-post/vertical-sobel.svg)